Welcome to Panama

 present, before realizing that, like us, she wasnŽt going anywhere fast.
 Waiting in limbo has really gotten to be a

-On our first day in the city, Eli and I headed for to the offices of Seaboard
+thought we were gay so I split a room with Kat instead.
+On our first day in the city, Eli and I headed to the offices of Seaboard

 Marine and began to discuss the terms of the shipping of the car.
 The biggest